 The beautiful and isolated Castillo de Almodovar del Rio, is 1300 years old, dating back to the 8th century.
 When the castle was originally built, it was called Al-Mudawvar, meaning “round” or “safe,” which is the origin of the town’s name, Almodovar.
 Ruling from the Royal Alcazar in Seville, Peter the Cruel used the castle as a home, prison, and treasury.

 Castle Almodóvar was substantially restored over 36 years in the 20th century.
 It has 8 towers to explore.
-It's one of the best things to do in southern Spain.
+It’s one of the best things to visit on a road trip in southern Spain.

 The castle is the ancestral home of the now extinct House Tyrell.
 It appeared in Season 7 of Game of Thrones.
 In Season 7, “The Queen’s Justice,” there’s a dramatic scene where Jaime Lannister and the Tarlys march on Highgarden and seize control, helping Queen Cersei temporarily best Daenerys and Tyrion in the battle for Westeros.